DiegoIBH/labsassessment/README.md

 # Backend Code Assessment

-This is a solution for the backend code assessment in a ongoing hiring process.
+This is a solution for the backend code assessment in an ongoing hiring process.

 ## Table of contents
 - [Overview](#overview)